 How Digital is changing the workplace?

-Remember the early 90s, when the mobile phones were not there.
-The only way to communicate to an out of office employee was landline phone or personal message via a colleague.
+Remember the early 90s, when mobile phones were not there?
+The only way to communicate with an out-of-office employee was via landline phone or personal message via a colleague.
 Today there is no distinction between professional and personal lives as we are always connected.

 From Baby Boomers to Gen Z, today’s workplace contains a mixture of generations.
 Everyone has grown up in a very different environment of technological and cultural experiences but still, all face similar challenges at work such as information overload, and daily changing technology.

 Employees want to be connected across devices and with their colleagues and processes during their workdays